Gokyo Lake Trek-13 days

 Day 1 means arrival day in Kathmandu.
 The Gokyo Lake trek can be done in fewer days but is not recommended because of altitude sickness.
 You should be well-acclimatized to go up to the top.

 Flight Note: All the Lukla sector flights are going to operate from Manthali Airport (Ramechhap) due to the air traffic in Kathmandu.
-It is about 127 km east of Kathmandu and is 4 hour's drive.
+It is about 127 km east of Kathmandu and is 5 hour's drive.
 None of the air companies are going to operate from KTM.
 Effective from 25th March 2023 till 31st May 2023.

 Accommodations during the trek:

 We seek to offer our clients comfortable and clean private accommodations.
 We always make sure that you can sleep well.
 We always provide you with the best available lodge/tea house during the trek.
 Most nights, there will be a warm dining room with comfortable chairs.
-Normally, you will have electricity throughout the trip, but there may be a few nights there is no running hot shower or electricity.
+Normally, you will have electricity throughout the trip, but there may be a few nights when there is no running hot shower or electricity.
 The electrical outlet is not available in the room you have to charge your camera/Phone in the dining room.
 A bucket of hot water will be offered for an additional cost.

 Hotel in Kathmandu- A clean and comfortable hotel in a quiet location beside Thame.
-There are 24 hrs hot and cold showers with a TV.
+There are 24-hour hot and cold showers with a TV.
 Air-conditioned, Telephone in the room with private balcony.
 Kathmandu we provide you with a 2/3 star category hotel.
 However, if you would like to upgrade the hotel in Kathmandu, please let us know.
 We will upgrade the hotel for an additional cost.

 Travel transport: As you are going for your Adventure activities on the Gokyo Lake trek, We provide private transport to and from the airport.
 Ktm-Manthali airport by bus and fly to Lukla and back the same.